rfinch11/sugarfree/README.md

 This hosts `index.html` which loads the form scripts.

-Replace the `YOUR_SITE_KEY` placeholder in `public/index.html` with a real site key from Google reCAPTCHA.
+The form includes a reCAPTCHA widget using the site key `6LeJTHIrAAAAANJXinmmjlQ__RdHmph6_pCo4H4u`.
+If you have your own site key, update the `data-sitekey` attribute in `public/index.html` accordingly.
 Register your domain in the [reCAPTCHA admin console](https://www.google.com/recaptcha/admin) to generate a key.

 ### Running the API